-Every individual learns differently.
+Every individual learns differently and it can be really useful to understand different learning styles.
 Visual, auditory and kinesthetic (VAK) learning styles theory focuses on these three main cognitive learning styles.
 Proposed by Neil Fleming in 1992, it can help you understand how you learn and what methods of learning suit you.
 Understanding your particular learning method will allow you to get the most out of your Selmar qualification.

 Someone with a visual learning style benefits from seeing or observing.
 Visual learners typically take detailed notes and enjoy reading.